Dental Hygiene, B.Sc.D.Hyg.

 Instruments, Computer, Textbooks and Uniforms

 Students entering the School of Dental Hygiene must own or purchase a PC laptop computer (the School only supports PC's given the software used in our clinical facilities) that is compliant with University computer standards (see Bookstore - Computers on Campus for annual listing) and Vital Source Technologies software requirements (see VitalSource for details).
 The expenditure of a computer may range approximately from $1000 to $4000 within the first year of the program.
-The Vital Source Technologies cost is approximately $2250 per year.
-These fees will be assessed annually on student accounts under "Electronic Textbook Fee".
+The Vital Source Technologies cost can be found on the undergraduate fee webpage as "Electronic Textbook Fee" (https://umanitoba.ca/registrar/tuition-fees/undergraduate).

 Students are responsible for Dental Hygiene Clinical Instrument Fees which represent the costs of dental instruments and supplies required for clinical education.
 These fees will be assessed annually on student accounts under "Clinic Instrument Fee".
 These instruments and supplies are the property of students and are retained by students after graduation.
 It is the students' responsibility to maintain the condition of their instruments and stay within allotted supply levels.
 Any damaged/lost instruments or excessive use of supplies may result in additional charges to students.
-Over the 2 years of the program, these clinic instrument fees will amount to approximately $8,500.
-These fees are based on estimated amounts and are subject to change.
-Fees are based off of newly approved fees for 2023-24.
+Information on current fees can be found at: https://umanitoba.ca/registrar/tuition-fees/undergraduate.

 Direct entry students will not be expected to purchase a laptop computer, Vital Source Software, or be charged Dental Hygiene Clinical Instrument fees until the start of their second year of the program (first clinical year).